Here’s how to send a quick, affordable and secure money transfer to Papua New Guinea.

 |Transfer method||Online bank account transfer||Online bank account transfer|

-How do I compare transfer companies when transferring and receiving money via Papua New Guinea?
+How do I compare transfer companies when sending money to Papua New Guinea?

 - Exchange rates.
-Does the company regularly offer better exchange rates than its competitors?
-If so, do those rates come with high transfer fees attached?
+Does the company offer better exchange rates than its competitors?

 - Transaction fees.
 How much will you need to pay in fees each time you send money to Papua New Guinea?
 Can you avoid fees by sending large transfer amounts?

 - Transfer methods.
 Can you place transfers in a branch or online?
 What about over the phone or through a mobile app?

 - Transfer time.
 How long will it take until the funds you send make it into your recipient’s bank account or wallet?

 - Minimum transfer amounts.
 If the company imposes minimum or maximum transfer limits, will these have an impact on your transfer needs?